Paahul Sikand

 Things I've made

 Cadence (2026)— a personal speaking coach.
 Tap to record a meeting or practice session; the app transcribes in the background and surfaces patterns in your own voice — filler words, unclear sentences, the moments you trail off.
 Every weekday morning I get a short email with one specific thing to work on.
-English is my second language; I wanted objective data on whether I’m improving, not feelings.
-Built on different primitives than my text-in/text-out projects: audio, background pipelines, vector search, a daily cron.
-Code on GitHub.
+English is my second language; I wanted objective data on whether I’m improving, not feelings. source.

 Personal